 I have wanted to be a funeral director since second grade.
 I attribute this to going to school next door to the town funeral home for 12 years.
 While other kids were playing in the playground, I was watching the activities at the funeral home.
 I was born in Bellaire, Ohio and raised in Shadyside, Ohio, blocks from the Ohio River.
 After graduating from St. John Central Catholic High School in 1973, I received an associate’s degree from Ohio University and graduated from the Cincinnati College of Mortuary Science in 1976.

 I was able to realize my lifelong dream of owning my own funeral home when I purchased the Dye-Hall Funeral Home in Shelby in 1984.
 At that time, I changed the name to Turner Funeral Home to reflect the new ownership.
 I have been actively involved in many organizations during my time in Shelby, and was a long time member of the Shelby Rotary Club, a past board member of MedCentral Health System, and am a current member of the OhioHealth Governance Council for Mansfield and Shelby Hospitals where I am the chair of the Community Relations Committee.

-I have been married to my wife, Catherine (John) Turner since 1981 and we have two sons and a daughter, and have lived at the funeral home since our arrival in Shelby.
+I have been married to my wife, Catherine (John) Turner since 1981 and we have two sons and a daughter as well as 2 grandchildren.
 I am extremely grateful and humbled for the confidence and trust placed in me and my staff by the thousands of friends and neighbors in our area that have called upon us to help them during their time of loss.